 Higher interest rates can discourage businesses from taking out loans to purchase new equipment or hire more people.
 If interest rates are raised too much, economic growth can be choked — and it's hello recession.

 Inflation isn't much of a problem now — in fact, it's lower than the Fed wants it to be.
-Instead of hiking interest rates, the Fed has started cutting them.
+Instead of hiking interest rates, the Fed is now cutting them again.

 12. The timing just seems right for a recession